 - Completing other specific body positions that are routine for the job

 - Completing other activities that require the repetitive use of fine motor skills

 Tremors may also impact the ability of a person to work with others, pay attention or concentrate.
 They may also suffer from some mental health complications associated with essential tremors, such as anxiety, depression or nervousness.

 If it is concluded that your condition prevents you from being able to work, you should qualify for benefits.

 Contact a Lawyer for Help with Your Essential Tremor Claim

 Essential tremor can have a significant impact on your ability to work and maintain employment.
-For help with your claim, contact Phillips Disability to schedule a free, no obligation consultation with our experienced team.
+For help with your claim, contact Dayes Law Firm PC to schedule a free, no obligation consultation with our experienced team.